 The different methods used for depyrogenation as given below:

 Dry Heat: Dry Heat Depyrogenation is the most common method.
-This method involves exposing the product or surface to high temperatures, typically between 250-350°C, for a specified period of time.
+This method involves exposing the product or surface to high temperatures, typically between 250-350°C, for a specified period.
 Basically, in this method, The heat destroys the pyrogens and makes the surface or product pyrogen-free.

-Steam: Steaming to the product basically involves exposing the product or surface to high-temperature steam, it is typically between 250-300°C, for a specified period of time making the pyrogen-free product.
+Steam: Steaming to the product involves exposing the product or surface to high-temperature steam, it is typically between 250-300°C, for a specified period making the pyrogen-free product.

 Filtration: Filtration is the most reliable method that is more useful for heat-sensitive products.
 This method involves passing the product or solution through a membrane (made up of cellulose) filter with a pore size small enough to remove endotoxins and other pyrogenic substances.